BobAubouin/Python_Anesthesia_Simulator/docs/source/index.rst

 of Laryngoscopy (TOL).
 PAS includes different well-known models along with their uncertainties to simulate inter-patient variability.
 Blood loss can also be simulated to assess the controller's performance in a shock scenario.
 Finally, PAS includes standard disturbance profiles and metric computation to facilitate the evaluation of the controller's performances.
-This document provides the statement of need and the documentation to use the package.
-Some examples are also available in the package folder to better understand how to use it.
+This web page provides a brief overview of the simulator and its capabilities.
+For more details, please refer to the following paper: https://joss.theoj.org/papers/10.21105/joss.05480.
+If you are using PAS for your research, please cite the previous paper.

 .. toctree::